 The PMO has an important role in ensuring the proper capacity is allocated to the most important work in an effective way.
 They can greatly contribute to the management of the intake process.
 Their job is considerably eased when business stakeholders and technology do their jobs – so much to the point that the PMO’s role may be greatly lessened.

 Impact on Marketing and Supporting Teams

 Getting value realized takes more than just getting it out the door.
 An effective intake process will consider all aspects of the work to be completed.
 Whatever is needed beyond deployment must be included in the items being managed at intake.
 This is why MBIs include all aspects of value realization, not just development and deployment.

-This story provides a useful insight for development.
 The cost-of-delay of a big increment is accounted for in WSJF, but the impact of delays to big and small stories is not.
-One might infer that big increments should not be interrupted.
-But that is not practical in the real world.
-But if one slices up big increments into validatable chunks, one can interrupt them in an intelligent manner as needed by smaller pieces.
+It is not practical to interrupt or delay big increments; however, if we slice up big increments into smaller, validate-able chunks, we can interrupt them in an intelligent manner as needed by smaller pieces.
 We’d like to avoid this completely, of course, but often can’t.

 The Keys for an Effective Intake Process

 Not all intake process are effective.
-The important factors are:
+Important factors include:

-- All work either comes through the intake process or there is a well-defined method for circumventing it (e.g., allocating a certain amount of capacity for maintenance)
+- All work either comes through the intake process or there is a well-defined method for circumventing it (such as allocating a certain amount of capacity for maintenance).

 - There is an organization-wide agreement on using the intake process.
 The intake process is the focal point of aligning the organization and the guardrails system of agreements.
-See the Collaboration and Alignment chapter for more.
+For more information, see Collaboration and Alignment.